-Making regular extra payments on the loan principal provides singificant returns.
-Borrowers can do this in several ways.
-Paying one additional payment one time per year may be the easiest to arrange.
-If you can't afford to pay an extra whole payment all at once, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
-Finally, you can commit to paying half of your mortgage payment every other week.
-Each option yields different results, but they will all significantly reduce the duration of your mortgage and lower your total interest paid.
+Paying consistent extra payments on your loan principal will yield big returns.
+People accomplish this goal in a few different ways.
+Making 1 additional full payment one time every year is perhaps the simplest to arrange.
+If you can't pay an extra whole payment in one month, you can divide that payment by 12 and write a check for that additional amount monthly.
+Finally, you can pay half of your mortgage payment every two weeks.
+Each option yields different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.

 Do you have a question regarding a mortgage program?